Symbolic powers of sums of ideals: Introduction

+The Tor-vanishing of the symbolic powers are of independent interest because they can be used to investigate homological relationships between $I^{(n-1)}$ and $I^{(n)}$ for a homogeneous ideal $I$.
+They can be also considered as a higher order generalization of the inclusion $I^{(n)} \subseteq \mm I^{(n-1)}$, where $\mm$ is the ideal generated by the variables of $R$.
+This inclusion was proved by Eisenbud and Mazur \cite{EM} under the same assumption of Propositions \ref{mapoftors_symbolicpower} and \ref{function_monomial}.
+Using an example of \cite{EM} and the polarization trick of McCullough and Peeva \cite{MP} we can find homogeneous ideals whose filtration of symbolic powers is not Tor-vanishing if $\chara(k) > 0$.

 Our paper is structured as follows.
 In Section \ref{sect_assoc} we study the associated primes of tensor products of modules.
 In Section \ref{sect_binomialexpansion} we prove the binomial expansion of $(I+J)^{(n)}$.
 In Section \ref{sect_depthreg}, we present bounds for the depth and the regularity of $R/(I+J)^{(n)}$ and the exact formulas for the depth and the regularity of $(I+J)^{(n-1)}/(I+J)^{(n)}$ in terms of those of $I$ and $J$.
 In Section \ref{sect_splittings} we use the technique of Tor-vanishing to study the problem when the obtained bounds for the depth and the regularity of $R/(I+J)^{(n)}$ become exact formulas.
-Section \ref{sect_depthfunction} deals with the depth functions of an ideal.

 We assume that the reader is familiar with basic properties of associated primes, depth and regularity, which we use without references.
-For other unexplained notions and terminology, we refer the reader to \cite{E}.
+For other unexplained notions and terminology, we refer the reader to \cite{BrH, E}.

-\begin{acknowledgement} The first named author is partially supported by the Simons Foundation (grant \#279786).
-The second named author is supported by a Marie Curie fellowship of the Istituto Nazionale di Alta Matematica.
-The last named author is partially supported by Vietnam National Foundation for Science and Technology Development under grant number 101.04-2015.02.
-Part of this work was done during a research stay of the authors at Vietnam Institute for Advanced Study in Mathematics.
-The authors would like to thank Aldo Conca and J\"urgen Herzog for useful discussions and Takayuki Hibi for drawing our attention to the preprint \cite{MST}. \end{acknowledgement}
+\begin{acknowledgement} H.T.
+H\`a is partially supported by the Simons Foundation (grant \#279786) and Louisiana Board of Regents (grant \#LEQSF(2017-19)-ENH-TR-25).
+H.D.
+Nguyen is supported by a Marie Curie fellowship of the Istituto Nazionale di Alta Matematica.
+T.N.
+Trung is partially supported by Project ICRTM01$\_$2019.01 of the International Centre for Research and Postgraduate Training, Institute of Mathematics, VAST and by Vietnam National Foundation for Science and Technology Development (grant \#101.04-2018.307).
+Part of this work was done during a research stay of the authors at Vietnam Institute for Advanced Study in Mathematics. \end{acknowledgement}